oils-for-unix/oils/doc/options.md

 ### Bourne Shell Style

-For compatibility, these styles works in Oil:
+For compatibility, these styles works in YSH:

     set -e          # abort script on non-zero exit exit code set +e          # turn it off